Appearance

 Wait for the data to finish loading before proceeding.
 Large datasets may take a moment to fully render.

-Step 2: Color by Annotation
+Step 2: Color by Feature

 Apply color mapping to visualize patterns in your data:

-- Click on an annotation name (e.g., "cell_type") to select it
+- Click on a feature name (e.g., "cell_type") to select it

-Try Different Annotation Types
+Try Different Feature Types

 - Categorical - Discrete categories like cell types or clusters